3 Questions When Considering Pet Insurance

 What Pet Insurance Options Are Available?

 When looking into insurance for your dog or cat, you’ll need to research plans like you would for health insurance.
 Some plans cover accidents only while others are customizable, allowing you to choose only the benefits you think you’ll need.

 A few insurance companies offer an annual credit to your deductible for each year that you don’t file a claim.
 Under their preventative care coverage, others will reimburse you for vet visits and procedures, but they vary by company and plan, and only a few offer 100% reimbursement.

 If you decide insurance is a good option, seek out companies that offer comprehensive coverage with low deductibles.
 Plans with at least 80–90% reimbursement rates on vet bills are recommended.
 Most companies offer plans with relatively low deductibles and premiums.

-Texell Financial offers insurance for cats and dogs from one week old up to 17 years, including reimbursement for dental, multiple vaccines, and exams.
+Texell Insurance offers insurance for cats and dogs from one week old up to 17 years, including reimbursement for dental, multiple vaccines, and exams.

 Give us a call at 254.774.5181 or visit TexellInsurance.com for help on this or any other insurance question or need.
 Our friendly, expert agents can walk you through a variety of coverages from highly rated providers to find you the protection and premiums that make sense for your unique situation.